Osmanbell/lza-oracle/docs/wiki/localNVA.md

 - Run the following commands to enable IP forwarding:
   - sudo sysctl -w net.ipv4.ip_forward=1
   - sudo sysctl --system
-- Apply the changes
+- Apply the changes.
-- Run the following command 'systemctl -p' to reset the network status to forward network traffic without a reboot
+- Run the following command 'systemctl -p' to reset the network status to forward network traffic without a reboot.
-- Ensure that the local firewall on the NVA is not enabled or set to block traffic
+- Ensure that the local firewall on the NVA is not enabled or set to block traffic.

 ## 4. Configure Route Tables